 If you have loud neighbors or live near a busy street, you might be looking for ways to block some of the noise.
 Using plants as a sound barrier is a good way to keep things a little more quiet.

-Of course, there are lots of other plants you can use in a sound barrier to help cancel noise.
-According to this article on ResearchGate, each plant has its own unique noise-reducing spectrum.
+Of course, there are lots of other plants you can use in a sound barrier to help reduce noise.
+According to this article on ResearchGate, each plant has its own unique noise-reducing spectrum – so a combination of multiple plants is your best bet.

 In this article, we’ll look at some of the best plants to use as sound barriers.
 We’ll also talk about how to arrange things to get more sound protection in your yard.